INTRODUCTION TO THE SECONDARY SCHOOL

 - question, take risks, collaborate, and assume responsibility for independent work.

-GAA’s secondary school educators know how to use a variety of methods, strategies, and instructional techniques and understand their appropriate fit into the curriculum.
+GAA’s secondary school educators use a variety of methods, strategies, and instructional techniques and understand their appropriate fit into the curriculum.
 We provide a wide range of learning opportunities for our students and encourage them to be active participants in their educational plan.
 Significant accomplishments can be achieved with perseverance and hard work if high standards are maintained and challenging goals are set.
 We also know that secondary students will need to gain skills that will enable them to communicate, create, debate, and innovate.
 Fluencies for the 21st Century also include the ability to think critically, solve novel and complex problems, and communicate in multiple languages.
 We not only want our students to gather all the tools and abilities they will need to thrive in the future, but we want them to develop social and emotional intelligence as well.
 We want them to develop a sense of personal responsibility and a sense of environmental stewardship.
 We want them to care, commit, act, respond and engage with the global community.
 We want our students to become open-minded, whole-minded thinkers with uncompromising character.
 We want to inspire and prepare every student to make a difference.

 The American approach, however, offers more than a larger selection of course offerings and activities.
-The American style of education can be described as a student-centered, inclusive and adaptive approach to learning.
-In addition, the American approach to curriculum and instruction celebrates and cultivates students’ ability to problem-solve, use their imagination while developing critical thinking skills.
+The American style of education can be described as a student-centered, inclusive and an adaptive approach to learning.
+In addition, the American approach to curriculum and instruction celebrates and cultivates students’ ability to problem-solve, and use their imagination while developing critical thinking skills.
 Our students also develop important social/emotional skills and confidence that is essential in personal development.

 For promising grade 11 and 12 students we offer the opportunity to take the International Baccalaureate Diploma Programme.
 The IBDP is an academically challenging and balanced program of education with final examinations.
 It has been designed to address the intellectual, social, emotional and physical well-being of students.
 This program has gained recognition and respect from the world’s leading universities.
 GEMS American Academy is an authorized IBO World School (schools that share a common philosophy of commitment to high quality, challenging, international education).